LandonSwartz/landonswartz.github.io/_drafts/2024-01-01-Optmizing-Harris-Corner.md

 ## Conclusions

 Now that we can actually run our experiments without my computer having a heart attack with generating more than 256 keypoints, next blog post we will play with a simple feature descriptor (a patch of pixels) and learn about evaluating reprojection and homographies.
+There are a few more improvements we could make now that we have optimizations (multi-scale, thresholding the response matrix, etc), but we can save those for another blog post.
 Thanks for reading!